-STATEMENT OF HENRI BISSON STATE DIRECTOR ALASKA STATE OFFICE BUREAU OF LAND MANAGEMENT U.S. DEPARTMENT OF THE INTERIOR
+STATEMENT OF KATHLEEN CLARKE, DIRECTOR BUREAU OF LAND MANAGEMENT

+U.S. DEPARTMENT OF THE INTERIOR BEFORE THE

-SENATE ENERGY & NATURAL RESOURCES COMMITTEE SUBCOMMITTEE ON PUBLIC LANDS & FORESTS
+SENATE ENERGY & NATURAL RESOURCES COMMITTEE SUBCOMMITTEE ON PUBLIC LANDS & FORESTS ON

-FIELD HEARING; ANCHORAGE, ALASKA ON S. 1466, ALASKA LAND TRANSFER ACCELERATION ACT OF 2003 S. 1421, ALASKA NATIVE ALLOTMENT SUBDIVISION ACT S. 1354, CAPE FOX LAND ENTITLEMENT ACT OF 2003 AUGUST 6, 2003
+S. 1466, ALASKA LAND TRANSFER ACCELERATION ACT OF 2003 S. 1421, ALASKA NATIVE ALLOTMENT SUBDIVISION ACT FEBRUARY 12, 2004

-Senator Murkowski, I appreciate the opportunity to appear before you today to present the views of the Department of the Interior on S. 1466, the Alaska Land Transfer Acceleration Act of 2003; S. 1421, the Alaska Native Allotment Subdivision Act; and S. 1354, the Cape Fox Land Entitlement Act of 2003.
-The Department of the Interior supports the intent all three of these bills.
+Mr. Chairman and Members of the Committee, I am Kathleen Clarke, Director of the Bureau of Land Management, Department of the Interior.
+I appreciate the opportunity to appear before you today to present the Department's views on S. 1466, the Alaska Land Transfer Acceleration Act of 2003 and S. 1421, the Alaska Native Allotment Subdivision Act.
+The Department supports the intent of both of these bills.
 We would like to work with Committee to make certain technical amendments designed to clarify and strengthen the bills.